TechThought: Silver Lightning Concept Car

 As part of their presentation, they made a short film about the car:

 Silver Lightning is still not coming out any time soon.
 It uses a lot of future technologies, like Mag-Tech.
 Mag-Tech is a retractable roof system, a lot like nowadays convertible roofs.
-But instead of having to take the whole roof off, Mag-Tech would make it easier.
-Mag-Tech uses small lightweight magnetic squares.
-They can be quickly put together to make a roof, or easily contracted to make a convertible.
+But instead of having to take the whole roof off, this technology would make it easier.
+Mag-Tech uses small lightweight magnetic squares to quicken the process, and can be quickly put together to make a roof, or easily contracted to make a convertible.

 When you look at Silver Lightning, you may be wondering, “Where are the wheels?
 All I see are rings where the wheels should be!”
+Totally understandable.
 Those rings ARE actually the wheels, which is another future technology that might postpone the release of Silver Lightning.
 The technology is called Omni-Directional Wheels.
 Inside the rings, there are rollers that are all placed in a different direction, making the car able to move in all directions.
-The way they will actually manufacture it (if they even do) has not been released and is very vague, but I think of it like there are a lot of semi-individual, stabilized football-like rollers inside the rings.
-They would have to be able to turn inside the rings, and be somewhat grippy to be able to actually move.
+This technology would let the driver be able to move the car in all different directions, not just forward and back, and is already being used in the storage and manufacturing business for lifting boxes and heavy objects.
+Omni-directional wheels would eliminate the need for parallel parking, which in sure many new drivers would be happy about, but the technology isn’t yet ready for implementation into racing or even regular automobiles.

 Silver Lightning is designed for speed.
 The sleek design is perfect for zooming down the freeway or track.
 But just like Lamborghinis and Maseratis, it will probably become a fancy sports car that like to show off.
-But for now, it is still a futuristic concept, yet to be built.
+The problem with many of these technologies, such as the segway, and even Google Glass, is that the hype surrounding them blocks out the unfortunate downsides of the technology itself.
+It may look cool now, but by the time we get to a point where any of these technologies would be possible, which wouldn’t be that far into the future, there will most likely already be many cars with the same design.
+Who knows, there may be a time when having a Maserati Silver Lighting would be just as normal as having a Toyota, but for now, it is still a futuristic concept, yet to be built.